ferozrauf/internal_project/README.md

 To INSTALL:

-npm install express
+npm install express\n
-npm install fs
+npm install fs\n
-npm install cheerio
+npm install cheerio\n
-npm install request
+npm install request\n

 To RUN:

-To Run Once:
+To Run Once:\n
 node lovepop_inventory.js

-To Run On an Hourly Interval:
+To Run On an Hourly Interval:\n

 node lovepop_inventory.js [# of hours you'd want it to run in each interval]